iExecBlockchainComputing/iexec-sdk/README.md

 ============

 [XtremWeb-HEP (_XWHEP_)](https://github.com/lodygens/xtremweb-hep) is an open source middleware conjointly developped by [CNRS](http://www.cnrs.fr) and [INRIA](https://www.inria.fr).
 It permits to build a cloud over a set of volunteer computing resources, based on peer to peer services and protocols.
+XWHEP is the middleware iExec uses to deploy a decentralized cloud.

-iExec uses XWHEP to deploy a decentralized computing paltform. iExec packages the XWHEP client to ease Dapps developper work.
+iExec packages the XWHEP client to ease Dapps developper work.

 ## Install XWHEP client